SkafteNicki/dtu_mlops/s7_deployment/apis.md

 they may therefore choose not to have endpoints for specific features.

 The particular kind of API we are going to work with is called REST API (or RESTful API).
-The REST API specify specific contrains that a particular API needs to fullfill to be considered RESTful.
-You can read more about what the six guiding principals behind REST API is [on this page](https://restfulapi.net/) but one of the most important to have in mind is that the client-server architechture needs to be stateless.
+The REST API specify specific constraints that a particular API needs to fulfill to be considered RESTful.
+You can read more about what the six guiding principals behind REST API is [on this page](https://restfulapi.net/) but one of the most important to have in mind is that the client-server architecture needs to be stateless.
 This means that whenever a request is send to the server it needs to be self-contained (all information included) and the server cannot rely on any previously stored information from previous requests.